- Stories

 National Volunteer week is led by Volunteering New Zealand and this year’s theme is ‘Time to Shine - He wā pīataata.’

 It’s a time to recognise and celebrate volunteers, a time to shine - pīataata.
-It’s Matariki, a new year and a fresh start; a time to dream - moemoeā and make plans for the future.
+Matariki is fast approaching, a new year and a fresh start; a time to dream - moemoeā and make plans for the future.

 More than one million people across New Zealand volunteer for an organisation, contributing $4 billion to the economy.
 And as we also see at a local level, much more volunteering happens within communities and informally between people.